schnubor/php-boilerplate/README.md

 - Replace `{pagename}`, `{title}` and `{description}` with actual content.
 - Open `resources/config.php` and add the new page to the `$page` array.

+### LESS

+Don't edit CSS directly in the `assets` directory if you want to use LESS.
+Instead, edit the `resource/main.less` file, it will automatically be compiled to a `main.css` in the `assets` folder.
+This CSS file should be used in production.

+## License

+MIT - enjoy :)